La Cañada Flintridge and Housing History

 3. California Housing Defense Fund v.
 City of La Cañada Flintridge, et al.

 The California Housing Defense Fund (CHDF), a nonprofit focused on housing litigation, filed suit against the City on July 25, 2023.
-CHDF argued the City missed its October 2021 deadline to adopt a compliant Housing Element and that subsequent Housing Element versions in 2022 and 2023 also failed to comply.
-CHDF claimed the 600 Foothill project qualifies for the Builder’s Remedy and requested the court compel the City to approve the project, declare its Housing Element noncompliant, and award fines and legal costs.
+CHDF argued that the City missed its October 2021 deadline to adopt a compliant Housing Element and that subsequent Housing Element versions in 2022 and 2023 also failed to comply.
+CHDF claimed the 600 Foothill project qualified for the Builder’s Remedy and requested the court compel the City to approve the project, declare its Housing Element noncompliant, and award fines and legal costs.
+In December 2023, the State of California, represented by Attorney General Rob Bonta and the Department of Housing and Community Development, intervened in the case.

 Opening brief